agostonr/Aim-Assist-Pro-Docs/Integration helper/instructions.md

 # Instructions for Aim Assist Pro's integration helper

-If you have concerns whether you could integrate Aim Assist Pro into your project with the already purchaes third party assets, you can try out the dummy scripts provided in this repository.
+If you have concerns whether you could integrate Aim Assist Pro into your project with the already purchaes third party assets, you can try out the dummy scripts provided in this repository, in the folder **Integration helper**.

 The scripts themselves won't do anything obviously, but their structure and public interface is the same as the actual scripts in the asset.